textpattern/textpattern-toolbelt/README.md

 * Beta releases are suffixed `-beta`, `-beta.2`, `-beta.3` and so on.
 * Release candidates are suffixed `-rc1`, `-rc2`, `-rc3` and so on.
 * References to `x.y.z` below refer to the Textpattern version number and may be suffixed as mentioned.
+* *There's no need to push the `release-x.y.z` branch upstream* unless you wish someone else to take over your work.
+Keeping it local is fine.

 ### Preflight requirements